Posted: 6/6/2022 | June 16th, 2022

 There are also significant volume discounts for longer policies, so you pay less per day on annual and multi-year plans.

 Multimember policies also are quite affordable.
-For example, a family membership costs just $399 USD and may include a primary member, a domestic partner or spouse, and up to five dependent children up to age 19 (or up to age 23 for full-time students).
+For example, an annual family membership costs just $425 USD and may include a primary member, a domestic partner or spouse, and up to five dependent children up to age 19 (or up to age 23 for full-time students).

 What’s not covered?